 We have many soup recipes on Inspired Taste.
 Here are a few favorites:

-For more tomato-based soups, take a look at our chilled tomato soup recipe (Gazpacho) or this roasted tomato sop with lemon.
+- For more tomato-based soups, take a look at our cold tomato soup (Gazpacho) or this roasted tomato soup with lemon.

-I love creamy soups.
-Two of the most popular creamy soups on the blog are this easy creamy veggie soup and this simple homemade potato soup.
+- I love creamy soups.
+Two of the most popular creamy soups on the blog are this creamy veggie soup and this simple homemade potato soup.

-I love this lightened up broccoli cheddar soup!
+- I love this broccoli cheddar soup!
 It’s creamy and so delicious.

-You only need three main ingredients to make this velvety, rich tomato soup recipe.
-This, friends is your new favorite weeknight meal.
+You only need three base ingredients to make this velvety, rich tomato soup recipe.
+This soup is your new favorite weeknight meal.

 Watch Us Make the Recipe